German paper that ran Charlie Hebdo cartoons firebombed

 “Two rooms on lower floors were damaged but the fire was put out quickly.”

-The Hamburger Morgenpost, known locally as the MOPO, had splashed the Charlie Hebdo cartoons on its front page after the murders at the Paris publication, running the headline "This much freedom must be possible!"
+The Hamburger Morgenpost, known locally as the MOPO, had splashed the Charlie Hebdo cartoons on its front page after the massacre at the Paris publication with the headline “This much freedom must be possible!”.

-Police said the attack had occurred at about 0120 GMT and that two men seen acting suspiciously near the scene were detained.
+Police said the attack had occurred at about 0120 GMT and that two men, aged 35 and 39, seen acting suspiciously near the scene were detained and are being questioned.

-The newspaper, which has a circulation of around 91,000, declined to comment but it offered regular updates of its article on the firebombing on its website.
+The newspaper, which has a circulation of around 91,000, offered regular updates on the firebombing on its website.

 “Thick smoke is still hanging in the air, the police are looking for clues,” it said in its initial story, under the headline “Arson attack on the MOPO – Due to the ‘Charlie Hebdo’ cartoons?”.

-Later Sunday it had removed any reference to Charlie Hebdo but quoted the regional representative body for the media as calling the firebombing a "cowardly and insidious act of terror against press freedom".
+Later Sunday it had removed any reference to Charlie Hebdo but quoted the regional representative body for the media as calling the attack a “cowardly and insidious act of terror against press freedom”.

 Hamburg is Germany’s second city, with a population of around 2.4 million.